openlayers/ol-cesium/CONTRIBUTING.md

-# Contributing to Ol3-Cesium
+# Contributing to Ol-Cesium

-Thanks for your interest in contributing to Ol3-Cesium.
+Thanks for your interest in contributing to Ol-Cesium.

 ## Contributing Code

 Our preferred means of receiving contributions is through [pull requests](https://help.github.com/articles/using-pull-requests).
 Make sure that your pull request follows our pull request guidelines below before submitting it.

-This page describes what you need to know to contribute code to ol3-cesium as a developer.
+This page describes what you need to know to contribute code to ol-cesium as a developer.

 ## Contributor License Agreement